ProvableHQ/leo/documentation/language/programs_in_practice/functions.md

 A `final { }` block is used to define computation that gets executed on-chain.
 The most common use case is to initiate or change public on-chain state within mappings or storage.

 An entry `fn` that includes on-chain logic returns `Final` and embeds the on-chain code in a `final { }` block.
-Final blocks are atomic; they either succeed or fail, and state is reverted on failure.
+Final blocks are atomic.
+They either succeed or fail, and state is reverted on failure.

 ```leo file=../../code_snippets/functions/transfer_inline/src/main.leo#file showLineNumbers
 ```